RY3IEZN/ALT_SCHOOL_CLOUD_ASSIGNMENTS/Exercise_1_Vagrant/README.md

 step 4:

-once the files are generated, you can do further configuration on the vagrant file,
+once the files are generated, you can do further configuration on the vagrant file.

 step 5: